chef/chef-web-docs/content/download/community.md

 ### platforms

-The `platforms` endpoint returns a list of valid platform keys along with full friendly names.
+The `platforms` endpoint returns a list of valid platform keys along with full product names.
 Any of these platform keys can be used in the `p` [query string](#parameters) value in various endpoints below.

 ```plain
 https://chefdownload-community.chef.io/platforms